-This is not a ban on evictions, it just means that in most cases there is a longer delay between the landlord starting the process and the date that they can apply to to the tribunal.
+This is not a ban on evictions.
+It means that in most cases there is a longer period of time between the landlord starting the process and the date that they can begin legal action to evict you.

-In addition to the extending of the notice period need, all grounds are now discretionary.
+In addition to the extension of the notice period need, all grounds are now discretionary.
 This means the tribunal must consider the reasonableness of the request of an eviction order.

-The sections below give more information about this.
+These changes apply until 31 March 2022.
+The sections below give more information about the changes.

 Ending a private residential tenancy

-A private residential tenancy can only be ended by 1 of 3 ways:
+A private residential tenancy can only be ended by one of three ways:

 by a tenant giving notice and leaving or,

-the tenant and landlord reach an agreement to leave, or
+the tenant and landlord reach an agreement to end the tenancy, or

 To start the eviction process, your landlord must give you written notice called a notice to leave.
 This notice must state: